EWSNEWS October 2021

-I look forward everso much to seeing you soon.
+I hope you keep safe and well, and look forward to seeing you soon.